SkyrimTogether/Issues/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve Skyrim Together

 ---